Julio Jones: 2017 season

 In the 2017 season's first five games, Jones had one game going over 100 yards.
-In Week 7, in a loss to the New England Patriots in a Super Bowl LI rematch, Jones recorded his first receiving touchdown of the 2017 season, a one-yard reception from Ryan.
-During Week 12 against the Tampa Bay Buccaneers, Jones had another career performance with 12 receptions for 253 receiving yards and two touchdowns, of which one was thrown from fellow receiver Mohamed Sanu, as the Falcons won 34–20.
+In Week 7, in a loss to the Patriots in a Super Bowl LI rematch, Jones recorded his first receiving touchdown of the 2017 season, a one-yard reception from Ryan.
+During Week 12 against the Buccaneers, Jones had another career performance with 12 receptions for 253 receiving yards and two touchdowns, of which one was thrown from fellow receiver Mohamed Sanu, as the Falcons won 34–20.
 His performance in Week 12 earned him NFC Offensive Player of the Week.
 Jones became the first player in NFL history with three games with at least 250 receiving yards and the tenth to record three games with at least 200.
 On December 19, 2017, Jones was named to his fifth Pro Bowl.
-In the Week 17 regular-season finale against the New Orleans Saints, Jones had seven receptions for 149 yards in the 23–13 loss.
+In the Week 17 regular-season finale against the Saints, Jones had seven receptions for 149 yards in the 23–13 loss.
 Jones was later named to second-team All-Pro for the first time in his career.
 Overall, he finished the 2017 season with 88 receptions for 1,444 receiving yards and three receiving touchdowns.
-The Falcons made the playoffs and faced off against the Los Angeles Rams in the Wild Card Round.
+The Falcons made the playoffs and faced off against the Rams in the Wild Card Round.
 Against the Rams, Jones had nine receptions for 94 yards and a touchdown in the 26–13 victory.
-In the Divisional Round against the Philadelphia Eagles, Jones had nine receptions for 101 yards, but the Falcons lost by a score of 15–10.
+In the Divisional Round against the Eagles, Jones had nine receptions for 101 yards, but the Falcons lost by a score of 15–10.
 He was targeted in the endzone on the Falcons' final offensive play but failed to catch it.
 He was ranked fourth by his fellow players on the NFL Top 100 Players of 2018.